Default MCP Servers - Examples¶

 Docs - github.com/modelcontextprotocol/servers/tree/main/src/everything

-Cognition's hosted Streamable HTTP server surfacing up-to-date documentation and code examples for thousands of libraries, indexed by library name and version.
-Catalogued under Examples because it's primarily useful as a reference grounding server for AI code generation — a concrete external MCP target with no signup friction.
+Cognition's hosted, free, no-auth Streamable HTTP server that answers natural-language questions about any public GitHub repo, backed by auto-generated wikis.
+Catalogued under Examples because it's primarily useful as a reference grounding server for AI code generation - a concrete external MCP target with no signup friction.

 Auth None - free, no API key